-Last week The New York Times brought the pop culture term and Internet meme “resting bitch face” (RBF) to the mainstream media with “I’m Not Mad.
-That’s Just My RBF.”
-Lots of discussion has ensued about the label, especially since it employs the word “bitch” and is directed at women.
+Long before Zoom forced us to get comfortable with onscreen appearance, The New York Times brought the pop culture term “resting bitch face” (RBF) to the mainstream media.
+“I’m Not Mad.
+That’s Just My RBF” sparked lots of discussion about the label at the time, especially since it employs the word “bitch” and is directed at women.

-Controversy and gender focus aside, it is a given that facial expressions are a critical part of your demeanor.
-The article points out that “as science has long proved, humans make judgments based on facial cues.
+Gender focus aside — RBF isn’t exclusive to women — it is a given that facial expressions are a critical part of your demeanor.
+The Times article points out that “as science has long proved, humans make judgments based on facial cues.
 Studies have found that people are less likely to find friendly looking faces guilty of crimes; people who look ‛happy’ are generally deemed more trustworthy, too.”